 Electric vehicle sharing, you will see these scooters on major streets and near popular stores.
 Their pricing also begins at $1 and consists of downloading an app to pay for your rental services.
 To find out more information about the Bird company check out their website here.

 Metro Rail ~ Best Option

 Expo Line to Santa Monica metro runs from Downtown L.A to Santa Monica.
 The last stop on the line goes directly to Downtown Santa Monica.
-To find out more about the metro fees and locations visit L.A.
+To find out more about the metro fees visit L.A.
 Metro.

 There’s a driver service available if you’re also looking for ridesharing options.
 Be aware that the prices may be higher since you’re traveling to an area with a lot of traffic congestion during the weekend.

 There’s metered parking available that allows you to park for three hours.
 However, they’re only a few spaces available.
 Parking enforcement is widespread so be aware of the time you park.

 Street parking is not available in the immediate area.
 If you’re looking for free spaces plan to walk several blocks because you will have to park near the residential area.
 Don’t forget to read the street signs because most of the area requires a permit to park.

 Garage parking is available, you get the first 90 minutes free and then pay an hourly rate thereafter.